vecto-ai/langmo/README.rst

 Automatic evaluation
 --------------------

-langmo supports automatic scheduling (currently on clusters using univa grid engine, more generic support comming soon) of evaluation runs for a model saved in a given location, or for all snapshots found int /snapshots folder.
+langmo supports automatic scheduling of evaluation runs for a model saved in a given location, or for all snapshots found int /snapshots folder.
+To configure langmo the user has to create the following file:

+./configs/langmo.yaml with entry "submit_command" correspoding to a job submission command of a given cluster.
+If the file is not present, the jobs will not be submitted to the job queue, but executed immediately one by one on the same node.

+./configs/auto_finetune.inc - the content of this file will be copied to the beginning of the job scripts.
+Place here directive for e.g. slurm job scheduler such as which resource group to use, how many nodes to allocate, time limit etc. Set up all necessary environment variables, particulalry NUM_GPUS_PER_NODE and
+PL_TORCH_DISTRIBUTED_BACKED (MPI, NCCL or GLOO).
+Finally add mpirun command with necessay option and end the file with new line.
+Command to invoke langmo in the right way will be added automatically.

+./configs/auto_finetune.yaml - any parameters such as batch size etc to owerride the defaults in a fine-tuning run.

 To schedule evaluation jobs run from the login node::

     python -m langmo.benchmarks path_to_model task_name

 the results will be saved in the eval/task_name/run_name/ subfolder in the same folder the model is saved.

 Fugaku notes
 ------------